 Big differences in your channel marketing and sales strategies can come from small channel partner actions.
 For example, they could supply additional contact information or submit warranty registrations and invoices.
 Even a little extra interaction with your website can reveal important customer information.
 Incentive rewards can facilitate these actions, increasing your channel data and accelerating your channel sales and marketing initiatives.
 This results in a competitive advantage as well as improved customer relationships.
 To take it even farther, you can strategically design your rewards payout system to make your incentive program even more effective.
 Here’s how you can achieve the incentive pay competitive advantage:

-Deliver rewards immediately.
+Deliver incentive rewards immediately.

 Behavioral studies indicate that instant rewards have a greater impact on work-related behaviors than delayed rewards.
 Instant rewards even have the potential to increase the positivity associated with an activity, motivating recipients to continue the activity even after the reward’s removal.

 Instant reward payout not only increases a reward’s effectiveness, it can potentially make your finance/accounting department happy.
 When reward costs pay for themselves instantly, incentive program expenses are more predictable and easier to budget for.

 You can speed up the delivery of rewards by using mobile incentive technology, allowing participants to engage with the program at any time, wherever they are, from their smartphones.
 Additionally, using claims verification features allows you to instantly verify invoices, receipts, and other sales claims documentation submitted directly to the incentive program.
 This technology erases the time between action and reward, giving you the incentive pay competitive advantage of immediacy.